tkubica12/aks-demo/declarative/README.md

 - See Python source code using universal OpenTelemetry SDK together with Azure Monitor exporter
 - See Java container with Application Insights agent injected without any code modifications
 - See Application Insights map and traces

+## Collecting Prometheus metrics with Azure monitor
+1. See prometheus workspace - there is Deployment running exposing Prometheus metrics.
+2. Azure Monitor is configured to scrap metrics via ConfigMap in kube-system namespace.
+3. Pods to be scraped are selected using annotation
+4. Go to Azure portal, AKS UI and click Workbooks - there is visualization of scraped metrics

 ## Scaling with KEDA
 There are two apps that scale based on Load: